Terrestrial ecosystem biomonitoring with eDNA across the tree of life: The Olympic Dam case study

 eDGES v1 – Project 6

-Landscape-scale conservation and restoration interventions can significantly improve ecosystem health, but their success depends on the ability to measure ecological outcomes accurately and consistently.
+Landscape-scale conservation and restoration interventions can significantly improve ecosystem condition, but their success depends on the ability to measure ecological outcomes accurately and consistently.
 This project started addressing that need by developing and testing environmental DNA (eDNA) methodologies capable of capturing biodiversity signals across a wide range of terrestrial taxa.
 The project recognised that biological monitoring is essential not only to assess whether restoration targets have been met, but also to inform future land management actions and provide accountability to stakeholders.

 In this project, we began to validate and implement DNA-based tools for monitoring terrestrial biodiversity, focusing on arid environments.
 This project began 8 months before the end of v1 with the intention of continuing in v2.
 As such, it is part of a broader effort to support large-scale conservation and restoration initiatives through the development of scalable, reliable, and accessible biodiversity monitoring frameworks.